 When the NF service consumer receives the HTTP POST request, it shall acknowledge the request by sending a "204 No Content" response to the PCF.

-Signalling flows for the notification of UE reporting of URSP rule enforcement are presented in 3GPP TS 29.513 [7].
+Signalling flows for the notification of UE reporting of URSP rule enforcement information are presented in 3GPP TS 29.513 [7].